How to Care for Your Teeth After a Whitening Treatment

 If you ask people what they would most like to change about their smile, they usually reply that they’d like whiter teeth.
-The colour of your teeth is one of the most immediately visible ways for strangers to tell you take care of yourself.
+The colour of your teeth is one of the most immediately visible ways for strangers to tell you to take care of yourself.
 For coffee, chocolate, and red wine lovers, keeping your teeth a brilliant white can be a daily challenge.

 Certain foods and habits have a tendency to stain teeth if indulged in regularly.
-Smoking and consuming darkly pigmented foods and drink will do this.
+Smoking and consuming darkly pigmented foods and drinks will do this.
 Depending on your oral hygiene routine, the regularity of your dental check-ups, and your genetics, your teeth could take on a depressing yellow, brown, or grey hue.
 If you’d like to get your smile back to a youthful, healthy white then teeth whitening treatments may be an option for you.

 Teeth Whitening Treatments

 There are many levels to the intensity of teeth whitening treatments you can choose, which vary greatly in price and effectiveness.
 They include:

 - Stain removal toothpaste, which is the cheapest option but offers the least dramatic results

 - Over the counter whitening strips and pastes, which generally work better than toothpaste but do not have the same clinical strength of whitener as a professional treatment